harshit5995/ggrc-core/README.md

 ### Accessing MySQL query logs

-If using the `docker-compose.yml` file, the mysql query logs are enabled by default and can be monitored with:
+If using the `docker-compose.yml` file, the MySQL query logs are enabled by default and can be monitored with:

 ```